Cost of Living

 The combination of these tax rates are obviously high, but taxpayers do get value for money through free provincial medical services, good schools and effective police services – just to name a few.

-Many citizens of countries such as South Africa pay thousands of Rand for private medical insurance, private schools and private armed response/security guards because the government cannot provide these services to the taxpayers.
-Therefore, little value is received for taxes paid to the central government (in my view).
+Many citizens of countries such as South Africa pay thousands of Rands for private medical insurance, private schools and private armed response/security guards, because the government cannot provide these services to the taxpayers.

 General Sales Tax